patrickdillon/metrics-faq/README.md

 ## Aggregation Gateway: Basic Example

-Instead of updating values in Prometheus, the aggregation pushgateway will add a sample to what is found in Prometheus.
-In this example, the values will always be 1 to represent a single installer invocation.
-Therefore a metric value would represent how many times the installer has been run fitting the criteria described by the labels.
+Instead of updating values in Prometheus, the aggregation pushgateway will add a sample value to the value in Prometheus.
+In this example, the sample values will always be 1 to represent a single installer invocation.
+Therefore a metric value in Prometheus would represent how many times the installer has been run fitting the criteria described by the labels.

-Now stop the standard push gateway and stop Prometheus.
+Stop the standard push gateway and stop Prometheus.

 Start the aggregation pushgateway:
 ```